jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab7.md

 #### struct_ii_issue

 This example illustrates the effect of misaligned data in the interface.
 Struct A defined in example.h has a size of 192 bits / 24 Bytes.
-As the port is defined as m_axi, Vitis HLS will pad this field to the closest power of 2 - 256 bits (or 32 bytes).
+As the port is defined as ```m_axi```, Vitis HLS will pad this field to the closest power of 2 - 256 bits (or 32 bytes).
 This causes a mismatch in the software and hardware sizes, resulting in II violations in the two loops that read and write to the m_axi interfaces.

+The ```m_axi``` interface, in particular, often has stricter alignment requirements to optimize for high-bandwidth data transfers.
+It often pads data to power-of-2 sizes for efficient burst transfers and cache alignment.

 **example. h**
 ```c++